 How We Use Your Information

-The General Data Protection Regulation (GDPR) is effective from 25th May 2018.
+The version of the General Data Protection Regulation which applies in the UK is known as the UK GDPR.
 It requires us to provide detailed information about processing of data that can identify a living person.
 This includes email addresses, businesses that operate as sole traders, and also the IP address of your device.
 We are required to tell you which lawful basis applies when we process your information and this is referred to below using the phrases Contract, Legal Obligation, Consent and Legitimate Interest.

 Visitors to Our Website